Next Start

 Tungsten inert gas (TIG) welding, also known as gas tungsten arc welding (GTAW), is a type of welding responsible for securing some of the world’s most important equipment and machinery.

-During the TIG welding process, a nonconsumable tungsten electrode is used.
+During the TIG welding process, a non-consumable tungsten electrode is used.
 The weld puddle and tungsten are cooled and protected with an inert shielding gas (like helium or argon), just like with gas metal arc welding (GMAW), also known as MIG welding.

-While MIG welding uses a continuously fed wire that also acts as filler material, the tungsten electrode heats up the objects enough so they can form a bond.
+While MIG welding uses a continuously fed wire that also acts as filler material, the tungsten electrode heats the objects enough so they can form a bond.
 TIG welding enables the joining of objects without the use of filler, though a filler metal is commonly used in TIG welding.
 TIG welding can be used for direct metal-to-metal welds and results in neater, spatter-free welds that are generally free of defects.

 Interested in finding out more about this form of welding?
 We answer a lot of questions, so keep on reading!